repeats/Repeat/README.md

 ## I am running a Linux machine.
 Will the C# module get started at application start time?
 C# module is disabled if you are on a non Windows OS.
 Nothing from C# module will get started.

-## It's 2018.
-Why Java Swing?
-At the time I was desperately in need of a tool to liberate myself from the repetitive tasks at work.
-I could have used JavaFX but I would take more time since I was not that proficient at JavaFX.

 ## Why can't this be a web service?
 It's a lot of effort downloading the JAR and run it.
 This application listens on your mouse and keyboard events as well as allowing you to simulate mouse/keyboard events.
 If I could do such thing from a web browser, some hackers must have got your personal information, passwords, bank account number by now.